Chamonix Alpine Intro

 - 5 full days mountain guiding with an IFMGA Mountain Guide

-- Transport during the course including travel in the Chamonix valley and across to the Italian / Swiss Alps as required
+- Transport during the course including travel in the Chamonix valley and across to the Italian / Swiss Alps

 - Discounted equipment hire prices